-‘Godzilla vs Kong’ reveals America’s conflicted feelings about its monstrous sins
+‘Godzilla vs. Kong’ reveals America’s conflicted feelings about its monstrous sins

 This week, millions of people will watch a monkey fight a lizard.
 The question is: How?

 I’m not talking about the question of whether to watch Godzilla vs. Kong in theaters or on HBO Max, where it debuts today.
 That’s between each individual and their nearest vaccination provider.
-What I mean, rather, is that are three ways to experience the new movie: as visceral destruction porn; as highly potent edible-bait, with its beautifully composed, trippy visuals; and, finally, by looking at it through the lens of symbolism.
+What I mean, rather, is that there are three ways to experience the new movie: as visceral destruction porn; as highly potent edible-bait, with its beautifully composed, trippy visuals; and, finally, by looking at it through the lens of symbolism.
 Let’s talk about that last one.

 Both creatures at the center of the new film originated as metaphors for humanity’s inherent fallibility, and the consequences of our actions as we wander blithely through the universe.
 In both instances, however, “humanity” can also be interpreted specifically as “America.”